gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     /path/to/luajit/bin/luajit -bg /path/to/input_file.lua /path/to/output_file.luac

-Please refer to the official LuaJIT documentation for the `-b` option for more details:
+Please refer to the official LuaJIT documentation on the `-b` option for more details:

 <http://luajit.org/running.html#opt_b>

-Similarly, if using the standard Lua 5.1 interpreter with `ngx_lua`, Lua-compatible bytecode files must be generated using the `luac` command-line utility as shown:
+Similarly, if using the standard Lua 5.1 interpreter with ngx_lua, Lua compatible bytecode files must be generated using the `luac` commandline utility as shown:

     luac -o /path/to/output_file.luac /path/to/input_file.lua